Austria: Vienna's Cat Café

 The Cat Café Budapest has 13 cats, '15 kinds of tea, 15 kinds of coffee specialties, quality wines and delicious cakes'.
 A YouTube video leads on to the London cat café.
 The Budapest café has an active Facebook page, begun in February 2013 but you need to read Hungarian.

 It was surely only a matter of time before there was a cat café in London, and on 1 March 2014 Lady Dinah's Cat Emporium opened; it's situated in Bethnal Green in the east of the city.
 Reservations must be made in advance.
-Life with Cats has a short but charming video clip about the opening, and a Facebook page has many thousands of Likes.
-The page was started late in 2012 with the concept.
+See a short but charming video clip announcing the opening, and a Facebook page has many thousands of Likes.

 Lady Dinah's website where there are details of the resident felines.